 Articles should be inclusive and accessible to readers who are not specialists in a particular field.
 For some articles, the appropriate readership may include those with related non-academic expertise (e.g. practitioners or policymakers).

 Articles are published on this Journal website, currently as downloadable PDF files.
 Each article is posted once it is ready for publication.
 Each ‘Volume’ of the Journal is composed of articles that have been posted to the Journal in the course of a calendar year – from 2024, grouped into four issues.
 Content includes themed collections of articles.

 The Journal of the British Academy is licensed under a

 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-Themed supplementary issues have guest editors, working under the general supervision of the Editors.
+Themed issues have guest editors, working under the general supervision of the Editors.